How to Use Fell or Fallen (Irregular Verbs)

 FAQs

-What is the simple past of fall?
+What is the past tense of "fall"?

-Is “fall” a regular verb?
+Is "fall" a regular or irregular verb?

-When do I use fell?
+When do I use "fell"?

-When do I use fallen?
+When do I use "fallen"?

 Sources